Maurdekye/satisfactory_factory_planner/README.md

 ## Other Notes

 The recipe information the program draws from is contained inside `recipes.json`.
-Currently, the file only contains recipes up to Tier 7, as that's how far my friend and I are into our current playthrough.
+Currently, the file contains all recipes availabe within the game as of Update 8.
+This includes all alternative recipes.
 Additional recipes, if you like, can be added by modifying `recipes.json`.
 This is left as an exercise to the user :).

-Furthermore, no alternative unlockable recipes are programmed into the file, on account of me being lazy.
-If you would like the program to use an alternative recipe, I would recommend adding it yourself as it suits your needs in your own game.
+If the game updates with new recipes, you can try running the [Satisfactory Recipe Importer](https://github.com/Maurdekye/satisfactory-recipe-parser) to automatically generate a new `recipes.json` file for the updated version of the game.

 ---
 \